rrafanell/storm-distcache-tutorial/README.md

 ### The Storm Distributed Cache

-The Storm [distributed cache] (http://storm.apache.org/releases/1.1.0/distcache-blobstore.html) feature is used to efficiently distribute files (or blobs) that are large and can change during the lifetime of a topology, such as geo-location data, dictionaries, etc. Typical use cases include phrase recognition, entity extraction, document classification and so forth.
+The Storm [distributed cache](http://storm.apache.org/releases/1.1.0/distcache-blobstore.html) feature is used to efficiently distribute files (or blobs) that are large and can change during the lifetime of a topology, such as geo-location data, dictionaries, etc. Typical use cases include phrase recognition, entity extraction, document classification and so forth.

 At the starting time of a topology, the user specifies the set of files the topology needs.
 Once a topology is running, the user at any time can request for any file in the distributed cache to be updated with a newer version.
 The updating of blobs happens in an eventual consistency model.

-Continuing with the example We will edit the initial list of words to track at convenience as follows:
+Continuing with the example we will edit the initial list of words to track at convenience as follows:

 ```bash
 $ cd ../storm-distcache-topology/